-Instead, the Department of Planning Development have decided and taken actions that do not help us or simply remained silent.
+Instead, the Department of Planning Development has decided and taken actions that defy the codes and rules which results in creating harmful impacts to our neighborhoods.
 In fact, their decisions and actions help developers from outside the City who have no vesting of their lives in our neighborhood communities.
-The DPD, instead of following their own rules and guidelines that would create balanced development that would fit with existing neighborhoods, chooses to pile on the density regardless of the negative effects to our neighborhoods.
+The DPD leadership, instead of following their own rules and guidelines that would create balanced development that would fit with existing neighborhoods, chooses to pile on the density regardless of the negative effects to our neighborhoods.

 Just so you know, we’re really not just a bunch of City and DPD bashers.
 We’re actually just families and individuals who care about our neighborhood and want to keep it healthy and livable- we’ve invested our lives here.

-We need more public servants like them!
+We need more public servants like this!

 peace, SeattleNERD Speak up neighbors, encourage reasonable development.